jpillora/spy/README.md

 go get -v github.com/jpillora/watcher
 ```

-*Currently, `watcher` only works on **Unix** systems as it uses process groups to ensure all sub-processes have exited between restarts.
-A pull request to add Windows support would be greatly appreciated!*
+*Currently, `watcher` does not fully support windows, as it uses process groups to ensure all sub-processes have exited between restarts.
+A pull request which implements the `process_windows.go` file would be appreciated.*

 ### Usage